wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 ----------------

-While the Wazuh API and SQLite databases let you get at the nitty-gritty data, usually the most beautiful place to see your vulnerability detection results are in the Wazuh Kibana App itself.
+While the Wazuh API and SQLite databases let you get at the nitty-gritty data, usually the most beautiful place to see your vulnerability detection results is in the Wazuh Kibana App itself.
 Both in the OVERVIEW section as well as when you have drilled down into a specific agent, you can open the VULNERABILITIES tab to see a nice dashboard of this information:

     +-----------------------------------------------------------------------------------------------+